MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_02_AzurePolicy.md

 ## Lab scenario

-You have been asked to create a proof of concept showing how Azure policy is used.
+You have been asked to create a proof of concept showing how Azure policy can be used.
 Specifically, you need to:

 - Create an Allowed Locations policy that ensures resource are only created in a specific region.
 - Test to ensure resources are only created in the Allowed location

-> For all the resources in this lab, we are using the **East (US)** region.
+> For all the resources in this lab, we are using the **East US** region.
 Verify with your instructor this is the region to use for class.

 ## Lab objectives

-In this lab, you will complete:
+In this lab, you will complete the following:

 - Exercise 1: Implement Azure Policy.